hth2/pw/README.md

 the above commands also work.
 * Commands are easy to remember thanks to consistent, sensible naming: command like `pw-own /usr/bin/pinky` (which package owns file `/usr/bin/pinky`?) is easier to remember than `dpkg -S /usr/bin/pinky` (unless you like to read `man dpkg`)
 * Commands are easy to type thanks to out-of-the-box auto-completion; no need to mess around with my bash/zsh setup.
 Just type e.g. `pw-<Tab>` to see all commands.
-* Easy installation, so that when I need `pw`, it can by installed with a quick copy-and-paste action
+* Easy installation, so that when I need `pw`, it can by installed with a quick copy-and-paste action.
+I find this very convenient whenever I am inside a VPS or docker container and need to do something quickly.

 # Links
 * https://wiki.archlinux.org/index.php/Pacman/Rosetta